sunderedsystems/s5e.sunderedsystems.com/docs/warlock.md

 ### The Fiend

 **Dark one’s blessing**
-Once per round, when the warlock deals damage to a creature, they gain temporary hit points equal to their spellcasting modifier.
+When the warlock deals an instance of damage (single target or Area of Effect), they gain temporary hit points equal to their proficiency.

 **Dark one’s luck**
-When the warlock makes an ability check they can expend 1 SD to add a d10 to the roll.
+When the warlock makes an ability check they can expend 2 SD to add their spellcasting modifier to the roll.
 They can do so after seeing the initial roll but before any of the roll's effects occur.

 **Fiendish Resilience**
 The warlock can choose one damage type when they finish a short or long rest.
 They gain resistance to that damage type until they choose a different one with this feature.